 The current Georgia Restaurant Association (GRA) evolved from the Georgia Restaurant Council (GRC), which was created in early 2002 by a small group of prominent Georgia restaurateurs, including Karen Bremer, Phil Hickey, Pano Karatassos, Alan LeBlanc, Perry McGuire and George McKerrow.
 Ron Wolf, a former executive with Atlanta-based AFC Enterprises, Inc., and Bass Hotels, was hired by the founders to be the Association's first executive director.
 Wolf retired in 2010.
 Karen Bremer was hired by the Board of Directors as Executive Director in September of 2010.

-Since the merger, the GRA has swelled to a membership representing almost 4,000 restaurants.
+Since the merger, the GRA has swelled to a membership of nearly 500 corporate member companies, representing almost 4,000 restaurants.
 With a chapter in Savannah, and members across the state, the GRA continues to grow.

-Today, the GRA provides a unified voice for an industry comprising over 16,000 foodservice and drinking places in the state of Georgia with total sales in excess of $14 billion and provides more jobs (375,000+) than any other non-government employer in the state.
+Today, the GRA provides a unified voice for an industry comprising over 16,000 foodservice and drinking places in the state of Georgia with total sales in excess of $16.5 billion and provides more than 408,000 jobs, second only to Agribusiness, in non-government employment.